• Home /

 4. Doctor Loans

-Doctor Loans are 100% mortgages for doctors, dentists, active medical residents and fellows, and other medical professionals including veterinarians and optometrists.
-Sometimes called Physician Loans, they’re no-money-down mortgages that buyers can find at retail banks and some mortgage brokerages.
+Doctor Loans are 100% mortgages for doctors, dentists, active medical residents and fellows, and other medical professionals, including veterinarians and optometrists.
+Sometimes called Physician Loans, they’re no-money-down mortgages available at retail banks and some mortgage brokerages.

-Doctor mortgage loan guidelines vary between lenders, but, in general, doctor loans don’t require a down payment, waive private mortgage insurance, and take a lenient approach to medical school debt.
+Doctor loan guidelines vary between lenders, but generally, doctor loans don’t require a down payment, waive private mortgage insurance, and take a lenient approach to medical school debt.

 Doctor loan mortgage rates are typically higher than comparable FHA or conventional loans.